cleburn/property-analyst-pro/README.md

 5. **Hold Period** (Investment timeframe for ROI calculations)

 Then it:
-- Filters 45 Austin neighborhoods with complete data to match your budget
+- Analyzes 185 Austin neighborhoods to find the top 5 based on investor criteria and target
 - Ranks them based on your chosen strategy
 - Returns the **top 5 neighborhoods** with comprehensive metrics:
   - Monthly cash flow (STR and LTR with realistic rent estimates)